 Responding to all further correspondence related to the budget in a timely manner

-Password-protected budgets, incomplete budgets, altered budget templates, outdated budget templates or those that cannot be opened will not be accepted.

 If the event is being co-sponsored with a University department or another organization, the information must be specified in the funding application.
 Co-sponsor contributions must be itemized and explained on the co-sponsor tab in the funding application.
 Additionally, co-sponsoring itemized budgets need to be submitted to the Board to be reviewed at the same meeting.